duckduckgo/zeroclickinfo-fathead/README.md

 # This shell script is called to run the parser.
 project/parse.sh

-# Please upload datafiles somewhere (off-repository),
+# Please include any dependencies here.
-# and then store the URL to them here.
-# It could be to a .zip if there is a whole directory needed.
-project/data.url
+project/README.txt

 # This is a file that gives meta information about the data source.
 project/meta.txt